 - K.2.1 With the exception of compound preparations (e.g. co-codamol, co-amoxiclav), dosages must be stated in terms of the weight of the active ingredient.
-In the rare instances where the dose of an active ingredient is measured in International Units rather than by weight, then it must be written in full as "UNITS". - K.2.2 For compound preparations, the dose of drug in each tablet or equivalent unit (e.g. sachet) must be specified when a range of strengths is available.
+In the rare instances where the active ingredient is measured in International Units rather than by weight, then it should be prescribed in International Units, using the abbreviation IU. - K.2.2 For compound preparations, the dose of drug in each tablet or equivalent unit (e.g. sachet) must be specified when a range of strengths is available.
 The actual dose to be given to the patient must be specified as a number of tablets or equivalent units. - K.2.3 Doses of 1 gram or more must be written in full or using the abbreviation 'g' and a decimal point if required. - K.2.4 All other doses must be expressed in whole metric units, avoiding decimal places whenever possible.
-Whenever decimals are unavoidable, a zero must be written in front of the decimal point when there is no other figure. - K.2.5 Only the abbreviation 'mg' may be used for milligram. - K.2.6 Quantities less than 1 mg must be written as 'micrograms' or 'nanograms', written in full. - K.2.7 The dose of liquid medications (e.g. digoxin syrup, morphine liquid) must be stated in terms of the weight of the active ingredient (e.g. mg or micrograms) rather than the volume to be given.
-It is imperative that the dose is not written as a combined dose and volume, as this could be mistaken for a concentration. - K.2.8 Whenever liquid medications have to be written by volume (e.g. lactulose), this must be written in millilitres written as 'ml', using decimal places as required. - K.2.9 If the dose of a regularly administered drug is changed, the time and date of the change must be absolutely clear and signed by the doctor making the alteration.
+Whenever decimals are unavoidable, a zero must be written in front of the decimal point when there is no other figure. - K.2.5 Only the abbreviation 'mg' may be used for milligram. - K.2.6 Quantities less than 1 mg must be prescribed as 'micrograms' or 'nanograms', written in full. - K.2.7 The dose of liquid medications (e.g. digoxin syrup, morphine liquid) must be stated in terms of the weight of the active ingredient (e.g. mg or micrograms) rather than the volume to be given.
+It is imperative that the dose is not written as a combined dose and volume, as this could be mistaken for a concentration. - K.2.8 Whenever liquid medications have to be prescribed by volume (e.g. lactulose) they must be prescribed in millilitres written as 'ml', using decimal places as required. - K.2.9 If the dose of a regularly administered drug is changed, the time and date of the change must be absolutely clear and signed by the doctor making the alteration.
 The first dose to be given at the revised dose should be highlighted with a .
-Should there not be space to correct a drug instruction or should there be any possibility of uncertainty about the date or time of the change or about any other detail of the instruction, it must be rewritten in full.
+Should there not be space to correct a prescription or should there be any possibility of uncertainty about the date or time of the change or about any other detail of the prescription, the prescription must be rewritten in full.